 While there is a clear connection between employee compensation and retention, and more organizations are demonstrating that connection by implementing pay for performance strategies, the combined talent shortage and looming skills gap across many industries is dramatically hindering growth, innovation, and service quality.

-How can compensation managers and rewards leaders use best practices for collaborating with their HR peers to impact recruiting and succession planning?
-Can compensation strategies influence HR’s ability to attract and retain critical talent and sustain company growth?
+What best practices can compensation and rewards leaders use to increase collaboration with HR peers to best support recruiting and succession planning?
+How can compensation strategies influence HR’s ability to attract and retain critical talent and sustain company growth?